Workiva/over_react/doc/new_boilerplate_migration.md

 ```

 To help optimize this use-case, as well as to make whether props are consumed or not more consistent across different
-forms of the new syntax, we decided to __consume all props by default__, if consumedProps is not overridden.
+forms of the new syntax, we decided to __consume props from all props mixins by default__, if consumedProps is not overridden.

 So, taking the above example again, the new behavior would be:
 ```dart